-In sum, a lack of mental health treatment or treatment notes, not taking medication, and having an episodic illness are the most common reasons mental illness Social Security disability claims are denied.
-The following assessment goes into a little more detail on these issues that often cause a claim for Social Security Disability benefits for mental illness to be denied.
+The following assessment goes into a little more detail on the specific issues that often cause a claim for Social Security Disability benefits for mental illness to be denied.
 Here are the top 4 reasons you will be denied disability for mental illness:

 Poor Treatment Notes

-One of the biggest problems we face in a disability claim for a mental health condition is the fact that many mental health providers (psychologists, psychiatrists, counselors, etc.) keep relatively poor notes.
+One of the biggest problems we face in a disability claim for a mental illness is the fact that many mental health providers (psychologists, psychiatrists, counselors, etc.) keep relatively poor notes.
 Sometimes the notes are too abbreviated to collect any useful information from them.
-Some mental health providers still prefer to keep notes by hand, and at times the medical records will be illegible and impossible to read.
-Some doctors (or other mental health providers) will sometimes submit a summary of their notes to the claims examiner or the Administrative Law Judge because the notes from office visits provide little detail and are not helpful to evaluating the extent and severity of the underlying mental illness.
+Some mental health providers still prefer to keep notes by hand, and at times the medical records will be illegible, and impossible to read.

 No Record of Treatment for Mental Illness

 All too often we encounter disability claimants who have filed a claim for mental illness, but there is no record of mental health treatment for the condition(s) listed on the disability application.
 This is especially true in disability claims involving depression.

 This is most frequently because the claimant’s family care physician has diagnosed depression and prescribed a common antidepressant.
 However, the claimant may never have been referred to a mental health specialist such as a psychologist or psychiatrist.
 In such instances, the claimant will often not have sufficient mental treatment records to support the disability claim.

 Noncompliance with the Recommended Course of Treatment or Prescribed Medications